MatthiasWM/newt_dongle/hardware/README.md

 The PCB design can be dowloaded for [oshwlab.com](https://oshwlab.com/matthiasm/interconnecttousb_copy_copy_copy).
 The PCB can be manufactured based on these files.
-Some services (I used JLCPCB) offer the complete assembly for a low rate if you can't sodler SMDs, especially the tiny diodes.
+Some services (I used JLCPCB) offer the complete assembly for a low rate if you can't solder SMDs, especially the tiny diode.

+The PCB should be 1.6mm thick.

 ### Preparing the Interconnect Port connector

 #### IEEE 1386

 The original Interconnect Port connector is no longer manufactured.
-We are helping ourselves with a havily modified IEEE 1386 connector.
+We are helping ourselves with a heavily modified IEEE 1386 connector.
 One Molex 71439-0964 (Mouser 538-71439-0964) yields two Newton connectors.

+V5 and up uses 71439-1464.

 Note that after cutting these to pieces, they wil not be as strong as the originals, and I have not found a way to cut the shielding.
 For normal use, this